Hims Reviews: Are Hims' products and services legit?

 Keeps

-When Hims first started, their focus was much narrower than today, and one of their primary offerings was hair loss treatment.
+When Hims first started, its focus was much narrower than today, and one of its primary offerings was hair loss treatment.
 Keeps is a company committed to staying focused on that service instead of expanding the way Hims did.
-Neither approach is necessarily better than the other, but Keeps’ hair loss products are almost universally less expensive than those found on Hims.
+But in recent months, Keeps has added sexual health treatments and products to its catalog, including PDE-5 inhibitors for erectile dysfunction.
+At this time, prices are still higher than much of the competition, including Hims.
 Find out more about Keeps here, or check out our full comparison of the two companies.

 BlueChew